autowarefoundation/autoware.universe/perception/autoware_tensorrt_rtmdet/README.md

 model, you follow instructions from the [link](https://github.com/autowarefoundation/autoware/tree/main/ansible/roles/artifacts) to download the model.

+The shared model was trained by open-mmlab using the COCO dataset.
+For more details, see [link](https://github.com/open-mmlab/mmdetection/tree/3.x/configs/rtmdet#instance-segmentation).

 ### Package acceptable model generation

 Users can generate their own model using official RTMDet repository.
 Please refer to the